-As of December 31, 2018 and June 30, 2018, the Company owed a current and a former director a total of \$52,140 and \$54,753, respectively, for money loaned to the Company throughout the years.
-The total loans balance owed at December 31, 2018 and June 30, 2018 is not interest bearing (See Note 4 - Loans and Note Payable).
+As of March 31, 2019 and June 30, 2018, the Company owed a current and a former director a total of \$52,570 and \$54,753, respectively, for money loaned to the Company throughout the years.
+The total loans balance owed at March 31, 2019 and June 30, 2018 is not interest bearing (See Note 4 - Loans and Notes Payable).

-As of December 31, 2018 and June 30, 2018, the Company owed its former director a total of 31,329 and 32,898, respectively, related to expenses paid on behalf of the Company related to corporate startup costs and intellectual property (See Note 3 - Due to Former Director - Related Parties).
+As of March 31, 2019 and June 30, 2018, the Company owed its former director a total of \$31,587 and \$32,898, respectively, related to expenses paid on behalf of the Company related to corporate startup costs and intellectual property (See Note 3 - Due to Former Director - Related Party).

 Effective May 5, 2016, the Company entered into an agreement for the lease of its principal executive offices with North Horizon Pty Ltd., a related party, of which Mr. Nathanielsz, our CEO, CFO and a director, and his wife are owners and directors.
 The lease has a five-year term and provides for annual rental payments of \$39,600 AUD or \$27,902 USD, which includes \$3,600 AUD or \$2,537 USD of goods and service tax for total payments of \$198,000 AUD or \$139,511 USD during the term of the lease.
-As of December 31, 2018, total payments of \$99,000 AUD or \$69,755 USD remain on the lease.
+As of March 31, 2019, total payments of \$89,100AUD or \$63,296 USD remain on the lease.

 The Company and Mr. Nathanielsz entered into an employment agreement as of February 25, 2015 (the "Nathanielsz Employment Agreement") setting forth the terms and conditions of Mr. Nathanielsz employment as the Company's President and Chief Executive Officer.
-The Nathanielsz Employment Agreement expired on February 25, 2018; however, the term of the Nathanielsz Employment Agreement automatically renews for successive one-year periods unless either party provides 30 days' prior written notice of its intent not to renew.
-The Nathanielsz Employment Agreement continues in effect as of December 31, 2018.
+The Nathanielsz Employment Agreement was scheduled to expire on February 25, 2019; however, the term of the Nathanielsz Employment Agreement automatically renews for successive one-year periods unless either party provides 30 days' prior written notice of its intent not to renew.
+The Nathanielsz Employment Agreement continues in effect as of March 31, 2019.
+Also see Note 11 - Subsequent Events.
 The Nathanielsz Employment Agreement provides Mr. Nathanielsz with a base salary of \$25,000 AUD per month (\$300,000 AUD annually or \$211,380 USD) and a monthly contribution to Mr. Nathanielsz's pension equal to 9.5% of his monthly salary.
-Mr. Nathanielsz has the ability to convert any accrued but unpaid salary into common stock at the end of each fiscal year at a conversion price to be determined by Mr. Nathanielsz and the Company, which will in no event be lower than par value or higher than the closing bid price on the date of conversion .The Company also agreed to pay Mr. Nathanielsz an annual discretionary bonus in an amount up to 200% of his annual base salary, which bonus shall be determined by the board of directors and based upon the performance of the Company.
-On March 16, 2018, the Company's board of directors approved an increase of \$100,000 AUD (\$70,460 USD) in Mr. Nathanielsz' annual base salary, from \$300,000 AUD (\$211,380 USD) to \$400,000 AUD (\$281,840 USD), effective immediately.
+Mr. Nathanielsz has the ability to convert any accrued but unpaid salary into common stock at the end of each fiscal year at a conversion price to be determined by Mr. Nathanielsz and the Company, which will in no event be lower than par value or higher than the closing bid price on the date of conversion.
+Pursuant to the Nathanielsz Employment Agreement, Mr. Nathanielsz is entitled to an annual discretionary bonus in an amount up to 200% of his annual base salary, which bonus shall be determined by the Company's board of directors based upon the performance of the Company.
+On March 16, 2018, the Company's board of directors approved an increase of Mr. Nathanielsz's annual base salary from \$300,000 AUD (\$211,380 USD) to \$400,000 AUD (\$281,840 USD), effective February 2018.

-Mr. Nathanielsz's wife, Sylvia Nathanielsz, is and has been a non-executive part-time employee of our Company since October 2015.
+Mr. Nathanielsz's wife, Sylvia Nathanielsz, is and has been a non-executive part-time employee of the Company since October 2015.
 Effective February 1, 2018.
 Mrs. Nathanielsz receives an annual salary of \$84,552 and is entitled to customary benefits.